JoshuaGlassKainos/JoshuaGlassKainos/README.md

 Hello World! 💻

 - 👋 Hi, I’m @JoshuaGlassKainos currently working with Kainos and MoJ PlatOps team
-- 🎿 I’m interested in anything outdoors, cars, motorbikes, F1 and sports (skiing, rock climbing, pickleball, squash and badminton)
+- 🎿 I’m interested in anything outdoors, cars, F1, motorbikes, sports (skiing, rock climbing, pickleball, squash and badminton) and in my free time couple games too!
 - 🌱 I’m currently learning AZ-104
 - ⚡ Fun fact: My all time favourite movie is Tron: Legacy (also the movie to get me into motorbikes)